Basket

 Jenny Grigg on designing the cover for Alexis Wright’s Praiseworthy

 Jenny Grigg discusses her process in designing the hardcover edition of Alexis Wright’s latest award-winning novel, Praiseworthy.
-The design is currently shortlisted for the Australian Book Design Awards.
+The design was shortlisted for the Australian Book Design Awards.

 As the Praiseworthy manuscript was being resolved, I was wondering what handmade techniques I could use to convey the authenticity and qualities of Alexis’s writing.
 After lots of tests and discussions, while away on holiday and limited to the materials available in a suburban Spotlight, a series of smears made by pushing ink across the smooth surface of acetate showed potential.
 The tarriness of the printing ink helped me to inhabit the power in Alexis’s writing.
 I had to use strong hand movements to force the ink across the surface.
 My right hand cramped.
 Conceived as more than a front cover, while the ink smears were drying, I bent the prints to imagine how they would appear wrapped around the book’s volume; a process that helped the perception of the jacket as a landscape that wrapped a book.